 I immediately reflected on how often changing direction is mistakenly seen as indecisive or retreating from a challenge.
-This mistaken belief is risky.
+It is risky to think this way.
 Success requires agility and changing direction is essential.

 How and why did this mistaken belief get started?

-- High need for control and for decisiveness drives some people to label changing direction as bad.
+- High need for control and decisiveness drives some people to label changing direction as bad.

-- People’s frustration of dealing with sudden changes of direction brings them to rationalize change as bad.
+- People’s frustration of dealing with sudden changes brings them to rationalize change as bad.

-- Traditional social values about “settling down into a job/career” linger even as career progression practices change.
+- Traditional values about “settling down into a job/career” linger even though it’s not bad to change paths.

-- In teams with highly decisive leaders who crave control
+- Teams with highly decisive leaders who crave control

-- In coaching with coaches who drive instead of coach
+- Coaching with coaches who drive instead of coach

-- In your own mind during short moments of uncertainty
+- Your own mind during moments of uncertainty and insecurity

-- In the hindsight of mentors who forget the experimenting they did
+- Mentors who forget the experimenting they did

-- In some families with parents whose teenagers/young adult children want to explore very different lives/careers
+- Parents whose teenagers/young adult children want to explore very different lives/careers than they did

 - The exceptional ability to move without losing momentum

-- A chance to inspire courage and growth in those you mentor
+- A chance to show courage and grow

 From my professional experience to your success,